List of SGBs

 Comparison with Other Investment Options

-Aspect Sovereign Gold Bonds (SGBs) Physical Gold Physical Gold Fixed-Income Securities
+Aspect Sovereign Gold Bonds (SGBs) Physical Gold Gold ETFs Fixed-Income Securities

 Ownership Ownership of bonds representing gold Ownership of physical gold bars or coins Ownership of units in gold-backed ETFs Ownership of debt securities issued by government or corporations